vtrnnhlinh/vtrnnhlinh/README.md

 - :sunglasses: My interests: IoT, Security, Mathematics and Sciences in general.
 - 😄 Pronouns: she/her
 - :heart: My love: C/C++
 - :books: Hobbies: Reading classical books.
-Favorite ones: One Hundred Years of Solitude, The little prince.
+Favorite ones: One Hundred Years of Solitude, The Little Prince.

+If you have any interests, don't hesitate to email me!